noxomix/laravel-rollo/README.md

 - Allowed Models: The whitelist `config('rollo.allowed_models')` restricts which Eloquent models may be used in dynamic, string-based queries (e.g., context lookups).
 Package models may be listed when they use the traits (e.g., `Noxomix\\LaravelRollo\\Models\\RolloRole`).
 - Config Field Validation: The `config` attribute on roles/permissions is accepted as an array or null.
 Optional schema-based validation exists in code but is not active by default and carries no required schema; you can ignore it safely for core usage.
+ - Context Semantics: When you pass a context to checks or queries, only assignments for that specific `context_id` are considered; global assignments (with `context_id = null`) are not included implicitly.

 ## Architecture